Mariquita Province

-The province of Mariquita, also called the government of Mariquita during the Spanish imperial era, was an administrative and territorial entity of New Granada, created in 1550 as a corregimiento (administrative division) of the Viceroyalty of Peru.
-In 1717, province became part of Viceroyalty of New Granada after King Philip V of Spain issued a real cédula creating the new viceroyalty.
+The Province of Mariquita, also known as the Governorate of Mariquita during the Spanish Empire, was an administrative and territorial entity in New Granada created on 1550 as a corregimiento within the Viceroyalty of Peru.
+A royal decree (real cédula), issued by king Philip V of Spain on 1717, created the Viceroyalty of New Granada and transferred the province to this new territory.

-During the Spanish American wars of independence (1810–1816), Mariquita declared itself a Free State and then joined the United Provinces of New Granada.
-Later, during the era of Gran Colombia, it was part of the Department of Cundinamarca, which territorially covered all of what are now Colombia and Panama.
+During the early stages of the Spanish American Wars of Independence (1810-1816), the Province of Neiva declared itself to be a Free State and joined the United Provinces of New Granada.
+During the period known as Gran Colombia, the province became part of the Department of Cundinamarca, which back then covered all the territory of modern-day Colombia and Panama.

-After the dissolution of Gran Colombia in 1830, Mariquita was incorporated into the Republic of New Granada.
-When the (originally unitary) republic adopted a federal system in 1858, the province became one of the constituent provinces of the Sovereign State of Tolima.
+After the dissolution of Gran Colombia, the province joined the Republic of New Granada, a centralist nation, until the federalist system was adopted by New Granada in 1858 and the region became one of the constituent provinces of the Sovereign State of Tolima.